May 30, 2023

 Aseptic autolysis involves the mummification of the fetus in intrauterine death.

 It is Stimulated by bacterial activity.
-Most common bacteria involved is Clostridium welchii or Clostridium perfringens.
-Most common enzyme involved is lytic lecithinase.
+The most common bacteria involved are Clostridium welchii or Clostridium perfringens.
+The most common enzyme involved is lytic lecithinase.

 Putrefaction occurs in Three stages of change: